 Kerning becomes an issue as the font size increases.
 With smaller text, the letter gaps are so tiny that they don’t make much or any difference.

 Kerning issues depend on the letter combination and the shape of the letters in that font.

 Each proportional font in Windows has kerning information.

 TrueType fonts (.ttf) need each Letter, number and symbol combination to be individually considered and the kerning decided upon.

 A full kerning table isn’t practical for all combinations.
 A very basic font with just 62 letters plus numbers (no punctuation or special symbols) has 3,782 character combinations.
 A full ASCII font has over 64,000 combinations.
 Don’t even think about the needs of a full Unicode font with over 136,000 characters with over 18 billion possible combinations!

 Most kerning information covers the commonly occurring combinations but might skip the rarer combinations.
 That’s more of an issue with free fonts made by individuals.
 You’d expect better and more extensive kerning info in a commercial font.
 The fonts supplied by Microsoft should have good kerning.

 OpenType fonts (.otf) have been available since Windows 2000.
 They can use a different kerning method called a Glyph Positioning Table.
-Each character (glyph) come with information on the left/right spacing that software can use to automatically kern with.
+Each character (glyph) comes with information on the left/right spacing that software can use to automatically kern with.
 The result is a smaller and more flexible font.

-What type of font to use?
+What type of font is best for kerning?

 For regular users it’s better to use an OpenType (.otf) font whenever possible.
 OpenType can take advantage of better kerning among other typographical improvements.